Your Right to Privacy

 This Privacy Statement is subject to the Terms and Conditions of Use of the Allied Irish Banks, p.l.c website, a copy of these is available on www.aib.ie.
 It is important that you read the terms and conditions of use as where there is a conflict between this Privacy Statement and the Terms and Conditions of Use, the Terms and Conditions of Use shall prevail.

-By accessing and continuing to navigate this website or by downloading and using our Apps you acknowledge and agree to the processing of your personal data in the manner outlined above.
-You also agree that in certain circumstances we may be obliged to disclose personal information relating to you to third parties in order to prevent, detect or prevent fraud.
+In certain circumstances we may be obliged to disclose personal information relating to you to third parties in order to prevent, detect or prevent fraud.

 AIB's Social Media Policy Statement